lucleray/luc.im/readme.md

 2. Install the dependencies

 ```
-yarn install
+pnpm install
 ```

 3. Run locally

 ```
-yarn dev
+pnpm dev
 ```

 ### Deploy

-The `master` branch will be automatically deployed when you're pushing commits there.
+The `main` branch will be automatically deployed when you're pushing commits there.